aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to PPSX or Online App" h2="Export DOT to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used to store diagrams created with the DOT language.
+It is used to represent directed graphs, and is often used to represent the structure of a program.
+However, the DOT file format is not supported by many applications, and so it is often necessary to convert DOT files to other formats.
+One such format is the PPSX format, which is a presentation format used by Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for DOT to PPSX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to PPSX conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a suite of powerful file automation APIs that can be used to automate the conversion of DOT files to PPSX.
+The suite consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPSX file.
+This process can be automated, allowing users to quickly and easily convert DOT files to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}